moll-dev/Data-Structure-Zoo/4-Collections and Iterators/README.md

 Collections, or Data Structures are simply a way to store elements of the same type.
 We can establish rules as to what and how items are stored in our collection.
 Should the list have a size limit?
 Should it allow None objects?
 Are the elements ordered?
-Can elements have multiple sucessors?
+Can elements have multiple successors?
 Should access be limited?
 These will all be answered in the next couple of sections.
 We've already used a collection in Python called ``list()``.

 As we've seen with ``list()``, there are a few methods that we need when creating our own